 Java Virtual Machine (JVM)

-Java Virtual machine (JVM) is the virtual machine that runs the Java bytecode.
-You get this bytecode by compiling the .java files into .class files. .class files contain the bytecodes understood by the JVM.
+files contain the bytecodes understood by the JVM.
 JVM can be used in two different ways - client and server.
 Although they are mostly similar, the server VM is generally used for executing long-running server applications which need the fastest possible operating speed.

 The JVM is called virtual because it provides a machine interface that does not depend on the underlying operating system.
 This independence from hardware and the operating system a key feature of the write-once-run-anywhere value of Java programs.